lukesdm/geoportfolio/surface-runoff/index.md

 <div class="content" markdown="1">

 ## Introduction
-The [previous assignment][Asgmnt_Terrain] covered some terrain analysis around the town of Mittersill, Salzburg, where the river Felber meets the Salzach.
+The [previous assignment][A_Terrain] covered some terrain analysis around the town of Mittersill, Salzburg, where the river Felber meets the Salzach.

-Here, some basic hydrological analysis of the area is performed, using [QGIS](TODO) and the integrated [SAGA](QGIS_SAGA) tools.
+Here, some basic hydrological analysis of the area is performed, using [QGIS][QGIS] and the integrated [SAGA][QGIS_SAGA] tools.

 *If any of these hydrology terms are not familiar, the Stream Sense ['What Is A Catchment'][NZ_Guide] from Waikato Regional Council, New Zealand, seems to be a great guide.*